hildeweerts/responsiblemachinelearning/README.md

 # Responsible Data science

-This is the Github repository for the online book: [*An Introduction to Responsible Data Science*](https://hildeweerts.github.io/responsibledatascience/).
+This is the Github repository for the online book: [*An Introduction to Responsible Machine Learning*](https://hildeweerts.github.io/responsibledatascience/).

 ---
 This work is licensed under a